puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/zh-TW/microsoft-edge-policies.md

   >支援的版本: Windows 與 Mac 上的 Microsoft Edge (77 版或更新版本)

   #### 描述
-  此原則設定可讓您決定使用者是否可以覆寫有關潛在惡意網站的 Microsoft Defender SmartScreen 警告。

-如果您啟用此設定，則使用者無法略過 Microsoft Defender SmartScreen 警告，且系統會阻止使用者前往該網站。

-如果您停用或未設定此設定，則使用者可以略過 Microsoft Defender SmartScreen 警告並繼續前往該網站。
+  This policy setting lets you decide whether users can override the Microsoft Defender SmartScreen warnings about potentially malicious websites.

+If you enable this setting, users can't ignore Microsoft Defender SmartScreen warnings and they are blocked from continuing to the site.

+If you disable or don't configure this setting, users can ignore Microsoft Defender SmartScreen warnings and continue to the site.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.

   #### 支援功能:
   - 可以是強制: 是